giansi/grav-plugin-blog/README.md

     {% include 'partials/_breadcrumbs.html.twig' %}
     {% include 'partials/_posts.html.twig' %}

-The `sidebar`template is a "kind of shortcut" to render a sidebar as it is rendered in the Antimatter theme.
+The `sidebar`template is a "kind of shortcut" to render the sidebar as it is rendered in the Antimatter theme.
 It is fully customizable, changing the plugin configuration:

     sidebar:
         _simple_search: true